wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-storm-develop-csharp-visual-studio-topology.md

 <properties
-   pageTitle="Apache Storm topologies with Visual Studio and C#  | Windows Azure" description="Learn how to create Storm topologies in C# by creating a simple word count topology in Visual Studio using the HDInsight Tools for Visual Studio." services="hdinsight" documentationCenter=""
+   pageTitle="Apache Storm topologies with Visual Studio and C#  | Azure" description="Learn how to create Storm topologies in C# by creating a simple word count topology in Visual Studio using the HDInsight Tools for Visual Studio." services="hdinsight" documentationCenter=""